 How to turn your negatives and slides into images?

-The digital era, that has taken the photographic world by storm, allows us to get rid of your old negative strips and 35mm slides by converting them into the digital format.
-And this, by no means, is a huge step forward as not only the digital photos provide more clarity and better quality in terms of colour, contrast and resolution.
-Along with the qualitative aspect, comes the point of longevity.
-A digital picture is easy to store and will last longer as compared to the negatives which are prone to scratches and the picture may also get distorted over time.
+The digital era that has taken the photographic world by storm allows us to get rid of your old negative strips and 35mm slides by converting them into the digital format.
+And this, by no means, is a huge step forward as not only the digital photos provide more clarity and better quality in terms of color, contrast, and resolution.
+Along with the qualitative aspect comes the point of longevity.
+A digital picture is easy to store and will last longer than the negatives, which are prone to scratches, and the picture may also get distorted over time.

 Now, the question arrives is how to do it actually.
-If you have a scanner at home, well and good.
-Get the photos scanned and store them in your personal computer after editing them as well.
+Suppose you have a scanner at home, well and good.
+Get the photos scanned and store them on your personal computer after editing them as well.
 But the problem arises when you do not have a scanner at home, which is the case for many households.
-At the same time, the low range scanners which are usually bought for the household and smaller purposes do not produce the best quality of scanning.
+Simultaneously, the low range scanners, which are usually bought for the household and smaller purposes, do not produce the best quality of scanning.
 This is when you have to depend on the photographic labs to scan and develop your photo.

-The advantages you have with these labs is that they have the best models which mean the scanning will be of high quality and, moreover, if you go to have your slides or negatives processed in bulks then they also offer you good discount deals.
+The advantage you have with these labs is that they have the best models, which means the scanning will be of high quality, and if you go to have your slides or negatives processed in bulks, they also offer you good discount deals.
 The technicians are quite versed with the scanners and the scanning software and, thus, they are expected to produce a better quality scanning and print than the layman at home.
-But, that by no means, is enough for you to trust them fully.
+But, that by no means is enough for you to trust them fully.
 Question the service provider about every detail possible before placing the order.
 Look out that the scan at least produces the prints of 13X19 quality.
 Keep in mind the resolution aspect also.

-If the service provider is not giving you comprehensive and satisfying replies to your queries, do not take a chance with your treasured possessions and go for any other labs.
+If the service provider does not give you comprehensive and satisfying replies to your queries, do not take a chance with your treasured possessions and go for any other labs.
 You will find plenty of them in your city or even your locality.
 But make sure that you go for the best.
-You should also ask them to store the photos for you in CDs or DVDs so that you can stock them quite safely and conveniently for further use.
-Having the pictures stored in CDs or in your PCs allows you to upload it in the social networking sites so as to share it with your close friends and relatives.
+You should also ask them to store the photos for you on CDs or DVDs so that you can stock them quite safely and conveniently for further use.
+Having the pictures stored in CDs or your PCs allows you to upload it on social networking sites to share it with your close friends and relatives.

-The slide scanner has been a wonderful invention especially for those with huge stocks of old 35mm slides and negatives.
-The market is flooded with various models of these scanners coming from various famous brands like HP, Nikon, Epson, Kodak, Microtek etc and they fall in different price ranges.
+The slide scanner has been a wonderful invention, especially for those with huge stocks of old 35mm slides and negatives.
+The market is flooded with various scanners’ models from various famous brands like HP, Nikon, Epson, Kodak, Microtek, etc. and fall in different price ranges.

 When you buy a slide scanner, you also get slide scanning software along with it.
-Usually, the slide scanning software is of the same brand as the slide scanner that you have purchased.
-Thus, the first thing that you need to do after buying the scanner is to install the software that comes in a CD-ROM, to your personal computer.
-The software helps you in scanning the slides and negatives, storing the pictures where you want them to and it also allows you to edit the pictures.
+Usually, the slide scanning software is of the same brand as the slide scanner you purchased.
+Thus, after buying the scanner, the first thing that you need to do is to install the software that comes in a CD-ROM to your personal computer.
+The software helps you scan the slides and negatives, storing the pictures where you want them to, and it also allows you to edit the pictures.

-When you are to use the slide scanner to scan the 35mm slides that have your cherished memories, the first thing you have do to after powering on the scanner is to activate the software.
+When you use the slide scanner to scan the 35mm slides with your cherished memories, the first thing you have to do after powering on the scanner is to activate the software.
 Then you need to select the source and follow the software instructions accordingly.
-After the picture is scanned and gets loaded to your computer, you should not store or save it immediately but preview it at first to verify whether the scanning has been carried out properly.
+After the picture is scanned and gets loaded to your computer, you should not store or save it immediately but preview it first to verify whether the scanning has been carried out properly.
 Specifically, look out for the resolution as the quality of the digitally printed photos depends on that.
 Thus, always select the resolution of your scanning before scanning from the tools section.
-Setting the resolution at 300 dpi is the usual convention and practice but that is no hard and fast rule and you can always set it according to your choice.
+Setting the resolution at 300 dpi is the usual convention and practice, but that is no hard and fast rule, and you can always set it according to your choice.
 The software also helps you to get rid of the dust on the slides.

-But, in spite of setting the resolution at the perfect state, the preview may not satisfy you.
-This is where the edit functions of the software help you in getting the brightness and colour content that satisfies you.
-Adjust it as you want and for an even better result, take help of the advanced settings and just follow the instructions.
+But, despite setting the resolution at the perfect state, the preview may not satisfy you.
+This is where the software’s edit functions help you get the brightness and color content that satisfies you.
+Adjust it as you want and, for an even better result, take the advanced settings’ help and just follow the instructions.
 Make sure to crop the photos and remove the red eyeballs.
 Read the user manual to utilize the functions effectively.

-What are the Best 35mm slide scanner for older slides?
+What is the Best 35mm slide scanner for older slides?

 The digital era has truly ushered in a revolution in the field of photography.
-But, before its advent, people used to stock and store their cherished occasions either in the negatives or 35mm slides.
-But, quite sadly, the sole aim of storing these slides — to go down the memory lane and re-capture the past memories in leisure time — is ultimately not served on most occasions because a 35mm slide projector is not very easily available and it is also very difficult to set it up.
+Before its advent, people used to stock and store their cherished occasions either in the negatives or 35mm slides.
+Sadly, the sole aim of storing these slides — to go down the memory lane and re-capture the memories in leisure time — is ultimately not served on most occasions because a 35mm slide projector is not very easily available, and it is also tough to set it up.
 It is precisely here that the importance of a 35mm slide scanner becomes so very pronounced.

-A 35mm slide projector helps you to recover the photos from your old slides and store them in your personal computers after they have been converted into the digital format.
-The old photos that we find on the social networking sites uploaded by some users have all adopted the same process and are able to share the bygone memories with their friends and relatives.
+A 35mm slide projector helps you recover the photos from your old slides and store them in your personal computers after converting them into the digital format.
+The old photos that we find on the social networking sites uploaded by some users have all adopted the same process and can share the bygone memories with their friends and relatives.
 One can also get digital prints of these pictures.

 But, the most important question comes now.
 In this free and competitive market where every company is trying to project and portray their own product as the best, especially through some mind-boggling offers in the advertisements brought out both in the print and electronic media, it is quite easy to get lured by swimming with the tide and thereby end up not actually getting the best model or at least the one that suits your needs.
 So, how to choose?

-The first and foremost thing is that you ought to be absolutely clear in your mind about the need for which you are buying the 35mm slide scanner and your budget so that you are not in a daze when you hit the market.
-If you require a 35mm slide scanner just to scan slides and negatives, go for the dedicated slide scanner.
+The first and foremost thing is that you should be absolutely clear in your mind about the need for which you are buying the 35mm slide scanner and your budget to not be in a daze when you hit the market.
+If you require a 35mm slide scanner to scan slides and negatives, go for the dedicated slide scanner.
 The other variant is the multi-purpose flatbed slide scanner with which you can also scan documents and developed photos.

-You will find a variety of models of various price ranges of different brands like Cannon, HP, Kodak, Nikon, Epson, Microtek, Polaroid, Leaf, Minolta, Olympus etc. But the need is not to fall for either a very famous brand on one side or a very cheap product on the other.
-Rather, concentrate and do a full-scale survey of the market as to what are the features that you are getting within your stipulated budget.
+You will find a variety of models of various price ranges of different brands like Cannon, HP, Kodak, Nikon, Epson, Microtek, Polaroid, Leaf, Minolta, Olympus, etc. But the need is not to fall for either a very famous brand on one side or a very cheap product on the other.
+Rather, concentrate and do a full-scale survey of the market is the feat you are getting within your stipulated budget.
 Also, look for the product reviews and the quality of service it has delivered over the years.
 The resolution aspect is particularly important.

-Finally, the most important suggestion is to go for a low priced model if you are buying a 35mm slide scanner just for converting your old 35mm slides and negatives.
-But, if you happen to nurture an interest in photography or you are a professional photographer, then a middle-end product is more advisable while you have to opt for a high-end product if you are into something where you have scanned in huge bulks.
+Finally, the most important suggestion is to go for a low priced model if you buy a 35mm slide scanner just for converting your old 35mm slides and negatives.
+If you happen to nurture an interest in photography or are a professional photographer, then a middle-end product is more advisable.
+At the same time, you have to opt for a high-end product if you are into something where you have scanned in huge bulks.